 We were fortunate to have taken out on the land of someone who, while he wasn’t happy with us, was willing to help us get our canoe out and us to our car.

-We came away from that adventure with some bumps and bruises, a bit of dehydration, and definitely a story — but more importantly, another example of how well we worked together as a couple even at such a young age.
+We came away from that adventure with some bumps and bruises, a bit of dehydration, and definitely a story — but more importantly, another example of how well we worked together in our relationship, even at such a young age.

 So Many Stories